#1. Experience, Experience, & Experience

 #6.
 Make sure they have post permit support

-Passion and drive are key components in the medical marijuana industry, without which, most will not find success.
-Having a strategic cannabis consultant that understands first hand that blood, sweat and tears go into every single step of the process is integral.
-Sara Gullickson has the drive, the passion, and has a highly-sought after knowledge of local markets.
+Passion and drive are key components in the cannabis industry, without which most will not find success.
+Having a strategic cannabis consultant that understands first hand that blood, sweat, and tears go into every single step of the process is integral.
+Sara has the drive, the passion, and has a highly-sought after knowledge of local markets.
 Her experience as a cannabis consultant and educator, combined with her background in creatively driven marketing campaigns, has helped to spread a vision of wellness throughout the medical marijuana industry.
-Read on for tips on selecting a cannabis consultant.